kpinosa/quasipaa/README.md

 - `C`, The current problem is that the toolchain is hard for me to use.
 - `Kotlin`, Hey!
 I only use kotlin to write SDKs for android apps!
 - `C#`, Use it only to develop plugins for unity projects.
-- `Scala`, I've almost forgotten all about it.